Blog

 A lot, and somewhere between FacebookMeta, Google/Alphabet, Yahoo!/Verizon, Amazon, and the others.

 I mentioned in the site intro the concept of the Digital Dark Age, an era when early digital storage was expensive, and limited.
 It's possible Web 3.0 meets the same fate, not because of storage but because of access restriction.
 The complex arrangements between content creators/managers requires them to be just as keen to restrict access as they are to provide it.
 Some of this is contractually neccessary, whilst in other areas it's arguably not.
 Accessing Content (and archiving it) on the traditional (pseudo)anonymous basis, is, I predict, going to become more and more difficult for the reasons I've outlined.
-I think it's also probably got something to do with critical mass, because if enough consumers buy in to the registration/app concept (and it is buying in, with your data), the incentive to maintain unrestricted access will not only be negligible in the early instance, but eventually negative.
+I think it's also probably got something to do with critical mass, because if enough consumers buy in to the registration/app concept (and it is buying in, with their data), the incentive to maintain unrestricted access will not only be negligible in the early instance, but eventually negative.
 Compare this with the redesign efforts of major websites to be touch-friendly (ooer!), and the eventual removal of their traditional, non-touch sites.
 Running two website versions, two different content management systems etc, will not be the most efficient use of resources (or funds).
 There's also the possibility the non-app content will be seen as a threat, in that the free access browser version will be giving away content that the app version sells (for your data).
 Archiving app content will require a change of tack, perhaps in a similar way that archiving Flash content did albeit in near real-time.
 Maybe a Universal Virtual Machine will be created, being able to run apps in both a massively parallel and massively transparent way.

 The web could eventually assume the role of a mere carrier, and its actual native content will consist of, and be used by, a few niche operators and their maintainers.